erinhengel/readability/README.md

 do 3-master.do
 ```

-`3-master.do` first installs several third-party packages from SSC (`ftools`, `estout`, `psmatch2`, `xtabond2`, `listtex`, `reghdfe`, `binscatter`, `distinct` `labutil` and `coefplot`) and `wordwrap` from [GitHub](https://mloeffler.github.io/stata/wordwrap).
+`3-master.do` first installs several third-party packages from SSC (`ftools`, `estout`, `psmatch2`, `xtabond2`, `listtex`, `reghdfe`, `binscatter`, `distinct`, `labutil` and `coefplot`) and `wordwrap` from [GitHub](https://mloeffler.github.io/stata/wordwrap).
 It then copies the ado, scheme, colors and `estout` definition files in the `0-code/programs/stata` directory into your Stata personal ado directory.
 (Alternatively, manually load these files into Stata before running `3-master.do` and comment out lines 26--29.)
 It then transforms the raw data (results are saved in `0-data/generated`) and executes the Stata do files in the `0-code/output` directory.
 Estimation results are either saved as LaTeX output in the `0-tex/generated` directory or as image files in the `0-images/generated` directory.
 A log of all output is saved in the `0-log` directory as `YYYY-MM-DD-HH-MM-SS.smcl`.

-`3-master.do` was last run on 16 January 2022 on a 4-core Intel-based iMac running MacOS version 11.6.3 Computation took 11 hours, 15 minutes and 17 seconds.
+`3-master.do` was last run on 18 January 2022 on a 4-core Intel-based iMac running MacOS version 11.6.3 Computation took 15 hours 20 minutes and 52 seconds.

 ### Create Mathematica graphs